cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 comments: false
 ---

 Cypress ships with {% url "official type declarations" https://github.com/cypress-io/cypress/tree/develop/cli/types %} for {% url "TypeScript" https://www.typescriptlang.org/ %}.
+This allows you to write your tests in TypeScript.
+All that is required is a little bit of configuration.

 ## Set up you Dev Environment